 $40.00 each.
 Call 205.934.4475 to order an autographed copy.

 Click this button to hear the WBHM Interview with Michael Flannery featuring this book.

-This is a unique opportunity to own a piece of the Reynolds Historical Library by purchasing an enhanced reprinting of the first medical book published in the British North American colonies (Boston, 1708).
+This is a unique opportunity to own a piece of the Reynolds-Finley Historical Library by purchasing an enhanced reprinting of the first medical book published in the British North American colonies (Boston, 1708).
 Support UAB Historical Collections by adding this rare medical Americana to your personal library.